jessumguy/odin-admin-dashboard/README.md

 I quite enjoyed this project to the point that I'd say it was theraputic in nature.
 No real frustration to note of.

 Used a combination of both Grid and Flexbox to layout the page.

-Shortcomings:
+The css file does feel large and messy.
+A preprocessor may help in this regard.

+**Weaknesses:**

 1. Font Size feel too big at normal resolution - May need to play around with the font weights.